The Spanish River &

 One of the most popular routes for paddlers is from The Forks to the The Elbow.
 This section of river has an abundance of run-able rapids with calmer stretches of flat water & numerous swifts.
 Some rapids have no portages & require skill to navigate safely.

 From The Elbow to Cedar Rapids, the river is made up of a series of rapids & swifts.
-Canoeists are advised to exercise caution in this section because it is easy to be drawn into waters that beyond a paddlers capabilities.
+Canoeists are advised to exercise caution in this section because it is easy to be drawn into waters that may be beyond a paddlers capabilities.
 Well-marked portages are located along the section known as The Graveyards down to Agnes Rapids.

 Below Cedar Rapids the river moves at a more leisurely pace with calm sections & gentle swifts.
 At the north end of Cedar Rapids & Reynolds Creek there is an opportunity to explore some good examples of old growth forest.

-The West Branch of the Spanish River flows to the The Forks where it meets the East Branch.
+The West Branch of the Spanish River flows to The Forks where it meets the East Branch.
 It is quite different from the East Branch, quiet sections of river followed by quick plunging rapids.
 These require good technical paddling skills.

 For those wishing to do sections of both branches, the Snake River & a final portage into First Lake connects the two.